iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/PPM APG Forms Analysis.md

 \end{aligned}
 $$

-So, the momentum coefficient can be similified as well:
+So, the momentum coefficient can be simplified as well:

 $$
 \begin{aligned}